nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## Handling your data
 ### Merging a data file: `Merge-File`
-Merges save file from an external source given path to the .xml save file
+Merges save file from an external source given path to the .xml save file.
+If there is a duplicate entry, duplicate entry from external file will be ignored.

 Syntax: `Merge-File -p PATH_STRING`